Sunday 21 Nov 1993

 "Make sure the fang is down to a nice powered and pass me the gizzard stones, once I add these the potion should turn red."
 Hestia ordered, ignoring his question.
 James passed the stones and checked the fang.
 It looked ready to transfer to a mortar.
 He moved the fang over carefully, not wanting to waste any.

 Hestia added the stones and stirred thrice for each one.
-James watched the white turn steadily browner and knew they were probably having the right effect.
+James watched the white turn steadily browner and guessed they were having the right effect.
 Once the stones were added Hestia finally answered his question.

 "You who treated the whole castle to a most disturbing show when you struck back against the Weasleys.
 Though I must say it was in inspired revenge.
 Flora was more than happy to share the story of what led to that display."
 Hestia continued.
 She didn't see the concerned look on James face as she continued talking.